 EBiSC iPS cell lines are typically cryopreserved with between 1 and 2 million cells per vial.

-The basic tariff price for EBiSC iPS cell lines is £700 per vial.
-This facilitates the not-for-profit operations of the Bank, including maintenance of facilities and the expansion and Quality Control of EBiSC iPSC lines.
+The basic transfer fee for general EBiSC iPS cell lines is £1400 per vial.
+Gene edited iPSC lines are £1700 per vial.
+EBiSC-NEUR1 is £1127 per vial.
+This facilitates the not-for-profit operations of the Bank, including maintenance of facilities and the expansion and Quality Control of EBiSC iPSCs.

 For a full description please download the tutorial PDF.

-When you have selected one or more lines listed in the EBiSC catalogue, and reviewed the specific Cell Line Information Pack that accompanies each, you can use the purchase buttons located on the cell line page to be taken to the ECACC website to purchase the line.
-If you are new to ECACC, you will be asked to register as a new ECACC user.
-Upon placing your order, you will be sent an EBiSC Access & Use Agreement (AUA; see an example Access & Use Agreement here) and Cell Line Information Pack (see an example CLIP here), also available on the Catalogue and the ECACC website prior to purchase.
-The AUA and CLIP must be completed by your organisation and submitted to ECACC along with appropriate payment prior to shipment of the cells.
-For further information on purchase related questions please contact email@example.com.
+When you have selected one or more lines listed in the EBiSC catalogue, and reviewed the specific Cell Line Information Pack that accompanies each, you can use the access buttons located on the cell line page to be taken to the EBiSC distribution website to access the line.
+If you are new to the EBiSC distribution website, you will be asked to register as a new user.
+Upon placing your order, you must download three documents from the cell line catalogue page: 1) the EBiSC Access & Use Agreement (AUA; see an example Access & Use Agreement here); 2) Cell Line Information Pack ((see an example CLIP here); and 3) the Organisation Evaluation Form.
+The AUA and CLIP must be completed by your organisation and submitted to EBiSC along with appropriate transfer fee prior to shipment of the cells.
+For further information on access related questions please contact EBiSC directly.

 For all iPSC lines which have been deposited into EBiSC, a review has been carried out to ensure that at the point of primary tissue procurement, consent was obtained in line with EBiSC requirements.
 EBiSC has also developed its own templates which, when used by the procuring organisation, can greatly simplify the process, available here.
 These have gained a positive ethics opinion for collection of blood or skin samples from adults aged 18-75.
 Users are welcome to use these templates to develop consent documents for their own sample collection activities.
 Please note that local consent documents based on these templates still need to be ethically reviewed according to local regulations.